techstack2020/ES6Basics/README.md

 # ES6Basics

+ECMAScript is a Standard for scripting languages such as JavaScript, JScript, TypeScript etc.
-ECMAScript is language and Javascript is the language
+It is a trademark scripting language specification.
+JavaScript is a language based on ECMAScript.
+JavaScript is considered as one of the most popular implementations of ECMAScript.

 Not all browsers support ES6